-Teleoperation is one of the first domain of robotics and has been one of the most challenging issue [17].
+Teleoperation is one of the first domain of robotics and has been one of the most challenging issue [16].
 In teleoperation, a human operator conducts a task in a remote environment via master and slave manipulators.
 With the progress of computer network, teleoperation is getting considerable attention again [3] because of its potential applications including telesurgery, tele-maintenance and welfare.

 When a robot is operated remotely by use of a teleoperator, force feedback can considerably improve an operator's ability to perform complex tasks by kinesthetically coupling the operator to the environment.
-However, any data communication over the computer network has communication timedelay.
-In the presence of communication time-delay, even though it is small, force feedback has strong destabilizing effect [16].
+However, any data communicatioin over the computer network has communication timedelay.
+In the presence of communication time-delay, even though it is small, force feedback has strong destabilizing effect [15].

-There have been numerous research for solving the time-delay problem in bilateral control of teleoperators.
+There have been numerous research for solving the timedelay problem in bilateral control of teleoperators.
 Based on the scattering theory, Anderson and Spong [1] proposed a bilateral control law that maintains stability under the communication time-delay.
 Niemeyer and Slotine [7] extended this idea, and introduced the notion of "wave variable".
 Even the wave variable method was succeful, it assumed constant time-delay.
-Several approaches extended the original wave variable method to the case when there is time-varying communication delay [5], [8], [20].
+Several approaches extended the original wave variable method to the case when there is time-varying communication delay [5], [8], [19].

 There were also several other approaches.
 Leung [6] proposed a bilateral controller for time-delay based on the H{∞} optimal controller and μ -synthesis frameworks.
 Oboe and Fiorini [9] dealt with the time-varying delay problem over the internet by using a simple PD-type controller.
-Sano [15] proposed a gain-scheduled H{∞} controller using measured time-delay.
+Sano [14] proposed a gain-scheduled H{∞} controller using measured time-delay.

-However, the problem of previous approaches was the conservatism.
+However, the problem of all the previous approaches was the conservatism.
 The passivity was guaranteed with the expense of too much degradation of the system performance.

-For solving this performance and stability issue Hannaford and Ryu have proposed a new concept of energy based approach.
-This idea has been successfully applied for guaranteeing the passivity of haptic [4] and teleoperation systems with no communication time-delay [10].
-Recently this idea has been extended for stable bilateral control of teleoperators including time-varying communication delay [14].
+Recently, the author have proposed a new concept of energy based approach for guaranteeing the passivity of haptic [4] and teleoperation systems with no communication time-delay [10].
+In this paper, previously proposed twoport time-domain passivity approach is modified for stable bilateral control of teleoperators including time-varying communication delay.